sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sha-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development files for sha
+Short desc    : Development files for sha
 URL          : http://hg.saddi.com/sha-asaddi
-Лицензия     : BSD
+License      : BSD
-Описание     : This package contains the libraries needed to develop applications
+Descript     : This package contains the libraries needed to develop applications
              : that use sha
 ```